fordesmith/crisp-dna/_docs/why-this-works.md

 Why this model works
 ====================

-We cloned the Crisp DNA.
+We got the idea of Syncopate by studying a successful Swedish consulting company that's been running for many years called Crisp.
+We cloned their DNA.
 Want to start a similar org?
 See [How to clone the Crisp DNA](how-to-copy.html).

 Here's their explanation....